eyas-ranjous/dom-to-model/README.md

 ```

 ```
-Running "eslint:src" (eslint) task

-Running "nyc_mocha:target" (nyc_mocha) task

-  domToModel(modelMap[, url])
+  domToModel(url, modelMap)
-    ✓ map dom to a model object (7508ms)
+    ✓ map dom to a model object (7710ms)
-    ✓ map dom to a model collection (4761ms)
+    ✓ map dom to a model collection (8842ms)
     ✓ throw an error if url is missing
     ✓ throw an error model map is missing
     ✓ throw an error model type is unknown

   .fetchDom(url)
-    ✓ fetch dom of a page and resolve with jQuery (1247ms)
+    ✓ fetch dom of a page and resolve with jQuery (1011ms)

-  mapCollection($, modelMap)
+  mapCollection(jQuery, collectionMap)
-    ✓ throw an error if prop data map is not a valid scheme (85ms) ✓ map dom to a model object (97ms)
+    ✓ throw an error if prop data map is not a valid scheme (174ms) ✓ map dom to a model object (277ms)

-  mapProp/mapElementToValue(element, dataType, dataAttr)
+  mapElementToValue(element, dataType, dataAttr)
-    ✓ return null when element does not exist
-    ✓ map an input element
+    ✓ return null when element does not exist (109ms) ✓ map an input element (98ms)
-    ✓ map a text element
+    ✓ map a text element (127ms)
-    ✓ map an element with number value
+    ✓ map an element with number value (80ms)
-    ✓ map an element with boolean value (157ms)
+    ✓ map an element with boolean value (49ms)
-    ✓ map a prop from a data attribute
+    ✓ map a prop from a data attribute (101ms)

-  mapModel($, modelMap[, element])
+  mapModel(jQuery, modelMap)
-    ✓ throw an error if prop data map is not a valid scheme (44ms) ✓ map dom to a model object (311ms)
+    ✓ throw an error if prop data map is not a valid scheme (100ms) ✓ map dom to a model object (436ms)

-  mapPropToElement($, propMap)
+  mapPropToElement(jQuery, propMap)
-    ✓ throw an error if prop data map is not a valid scheme (65ms) ✓ map a prop from a text element (44ms)
+    ✓ throw an error if prop data map is not a valid scheme (104ms) ✓ map a prop from a text element (115ms)
-    ✓ map a prop from an input element (38ms)
+    ✓ map a prop from an input element (100ms)
-    ✓ map a prop from a data attribute (80ms)
+    ✓ map a prop from a data attribute (87ms)
-    ✓ map a prop from a list of elements to an array (48ms) ✓ return a prop to an empty array if list does not exist (47ms) ✓ maps a prop from an element
+    ✓ map a prop from a list of elements to an array (136ms) ✓ return a prop to an empty array if list does not exist (120ms) ✓ maps a prop from an element (130ms)

-  23 passing (15s)
+  23 passing (20s)

 ----------------------|---------|----------|---------|---------|-------------------
 File                  | % Stmts | % Branch | % Funcs | % Lines | Uncovered Line #s